mmiranda222/.statsuite/content/changelog/_index.md

 >This new release includes a new version of the .Stat Suite **core-sdmxri-nsi-ws**, **core-sdmxri-nsi-plugin** and **core-data-access** services.
 Both **source-code** and **Docker images** are concerned by this release.

-Changes:
+non-backward-compatible changes:

-- [dotstatsuite-core-sdmxri-nsi-plugin#36](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-plugin/issues/36) Deployment of the Eurostat's **NSI web service version 7.11.1** in DevOps (Eurostat's changelog is included in GitLab's ticket), now running on **.NET Core 3.1**.
+- [dotstatsuite-core-sdmxri-nsi-plugin#36](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-plugin/issues/36) Deploy NSI version 7.11.1, now running on **.NET Core 3.1**.

-Bug fixes:
+patch changes:

 - [dotstatsuite-core-sdmxri-nsi-plugin#40](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-plugin/issues/40) (original ticket: [dotstatsuite-core-common#27](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-common/issues/27)) Bug in the NSI web service with referencepartial parameter *"String or binary data would be truncated"*.
 - [dotstatsuite-core-sdmxri-nsi-plugin#39](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-plugin/issues/39) Load of Hierarchical Codelist results in timeout.